MartinJohannesNilsen/InitDocs/src/template/readme.md

 ##### Building

 If you want to build the project into static files, you can utilize the service `docs-build`.
 Before running the command, you should ensure that your working directory is set to the documentation project being where you find `docker-compose.yaml`, `mkdocs.yml` and the `pages` folder.
 To verify, print `ls` in your terminal and these should be among the listed items.
-To build, we can use the docker service by running the following command:
+To build, we can run an ephemeral container which builds a static site as follows:

 ```
-docker compose up docs-build
+docker compose run --rm docs-build
 ```

-This will simply:
+This command will:

-- Build the Docker image (only at first run, image is saved) with required packages
+- If not run before, build the Docker Image from the instructions in the `dockerfile`
-- Run a container building your documentation into a folder named `site`.
+- Run an ephemeral container which builds your documentation and place the static site in a directory named `site`.

-When built, the `index.html` file inside this directory can be served, for example through a `Live Server` or `Live Preview` extension in Visual Studio Code.
+When built, the `index.html` file inside this directory can be served, for example through a reverse proxy like `nginx`, or a `Live Server`/`Live Preview` extension in Visual Studio Code.

 ##### Serving